Dean's Executive Fellowship Cohort Program (Currently Closed)

 - Prior teaching experience is preferred

 - Interested in interdisciplinary, comparative, convergent, transdisciplinary, transnational, transformative education

 To apply for the Cohort program, you will be asked to submit the following:

-how your background and/or academic pursuits could contribute to the department and
+and/or academic pursuits could contribute to the department and program.
+You may consider

 - How has your personal background motivated you to pursue a doctoral degree in Curriculum and Instruction?
 For example, how have educational; familial; cultural; socioeconomic; first-generation college status; racial, ethnic, gender, or other identity; or other personal experiences or challenges affected your decision to pursue graduate education?

 - Have you worked in community services or other outreach services that affected your decision to pursue graduate education?

 - Do you plan on doing research or working in areas that will serve under-privileged populations, under-represented minorities, or other populations?

 - Will your planned studies broaden ways to promote academic access and/or widen our view of scholarship?